ifwe/bruce/doc/gtest.md

 mv *.a *.lai *.so* ../*.la /usr/lib
 ```

-Now evecute the following commands (for either distro):
+Now execute the following commands (for either distro):

 ```
 ldconfig